-Of Irish-Hungarian heritage, New York-born Don Adams had a sister, Gloria, and a brother, Dick Yarmy.
+Don Adams was born in New York, to a father of Hungarian Jewish descent, and a mother of German and Irish ancestry.
+He had a sister, Gloria, and a brother, Dick Yarmy.
 He served in the U.S. Marines in World War II and contracted malaria during the fighting on Guadalcanal island.
 After the war he began a career as a stand-up comic.
 He married singer Adelaide Adams and adopted her last name as his stage surname.
-He had seven children altogether, (four with his first wife, two with his second): Caroline Adams, Christine, Catherine, Cecily Adams, Stacey Adams, Sean, Beige.
-His television career began when he won the "Ted Mack & the Original Amateur Hour" (1948) talent contest.
-His most famous role, of course, is as bumbling, incompetent, clueless yet endearing secret agent Maxwell Smart in the classic sitcom/spy spoof "Get Smart" (1965), although he also had a career as a television director and a Broadway and theatrical dramatic actor.IMDb Mini Biography By: A. Nonymous
+He had seven children altogether, (four with his first wife, two with his second, one with his third): Caroline Adams, Christine, Catherine, Cecily Adams, Stacey Adams, Sean, Beige.
+His television career began when he won the Ted Mack & the Original Amateur Hour (1948) talent contest.
+His most famous role, of course, is as bumbling, incompetent, clueless yet endearing secret agent Maxwell Smart in the classic sitcom/spy spoof Get Smart (1965), although he also had a career as a television director and a Broadway and theatrical dramatic actor.

-American comic actor and comedian who gained worldwide fame and three Emmy Awards starring as Agent 86, Maxwell Smart, in the classic television comedy "Get Smart" (1965).
+American comic actor and comedian who gained worldwide fame and three Emmy Awards starring as Agent 86, Maxwell Smart, in the classic television comedy Get Smart (1965).

 Following the war, he embarked on a career as an impressionist and stand-up comedian, appearing in small clubs in Florida and Washington D.C.
 He married singer Adelaide Adams and took her professional last name as his own stage name.
-In 1954, his stand-up act, written with his boyhood friend Bill Dana, landed him a contestant spot on Arthur Godfrey's "Talent Scouts" (1948), which he won.
-This led to scores of appearances on comedy and variety series such as "The Steve Allen Plymouth Show" (1956) and Ed Sullivan's "The Ed Sullivan Show" (1948), and ultimately to a regular job on "Perry Como's Kraft Music Hall" (1948).
+In 1954, his stand-up act, written with his boyhood friend Bill Dana, landed him a contestant spot on Arthur Godfrey's Talent Scouts (1948), which he won.
+This led to scores of appearances on comedy and variety series such as The Steve Allen Plymouth Show (1956) and Ed Sullivan's The Ed Sullivan Show (1948), and ultimately to a regular job on Perry Como's Kraft Music Hall (1948).
 He also played in stock and in 1962 starred with Anthony Perkins in the Broadway play "Harold".

-Divorced and remarried (to dancer Dorothy Bracken ), Adams in 1963 reunited with Bill Dana on "The Bill Dana Show" (1963), playing inept hotel detective Byron Glick, a forerunner to his most famous characterization.
-NBC placed Adams under contract and gave him the starring role in the Mel Brooks and Buck Henry spy spoof "Get Smart" (1965).
+Divorced and remarried (to dancer Dorothy Bracken ), Adams in 1963 reunited with Bill Dana on The Bill Dana Show (1963), playing inept hotel detective Byron Glick, a forerunner to his most famous characterization.
+NBC placed Adams under contract and gave him the starring role in the Mel Brooks and Buck Henry spy spoof Get Smart (1965).
 As the bumbling yet intrepid secret agent Maxwell Smart, Adams was an instant success.
 With his alluring straight-woman partner Agent 99 (Barbara Feldon), Adams became a comic icon of the 1960s, popularizing dozens of catch-phrases that still resound today: "Would you believe?", "Missed it by THAT much!", "...and LOVING it!" and "Sorry about that, Chief."

 Adams reveled in the show and its popularity, and particularly enjoyed writing and directing several episodes.
-"Get Smart" (1965) ran for five seasons and brought Adams wealth, awards, and worldwide fame.
+Get Smart (1965) ran for five seasons and brought Adams wealth, awards, and worldwide fame.
 At the same time, he continued to achieve recognition as one of the funniest and most popular stand-up comedians of his generation.

-Adams returned in a new series in 1971, "The Partners" (1971), which, though slightly more serious than Get Smart, still had him playing a bumbling law-enforcement officer.
+Adams returned in a new series in 1971, The Partners (1971), which, though slightly more serious than Get Smart, still had him playing a bumbling law-enforcement officer.
 This time he starred with Rupert Crosse, the two playing a pair of none-too-bright detectives.
 The show lasted one season.
-Except for the intriguing but unsuccessful "Don Adams' Screen Test" (1975) (a contest show in which Adams directed famous stars and amateurs in scenes from classic movies), he did not return to series television for fourteen years.
+Except for the intriguing but unsuccessful Don Adams' Screen Test (1975) (a contest show in which Adams directed famous stars and amateurs in scenes from classic movies), he did not return to series television for fourteen years.

 Instead he guest-starred on sitcoms, variety shows, and occasional TV movies.
 He played Las Vegas showrooms and nightclubs, though he grew increasingly reluctant to perform before live audiences.
 With the distinctive voice of his on-screen persona, he had long been active in voice-over work.
-Even during the Get Smart period he had been popular among children as the title voice of the animated "Tennessee Tuxedo and His Tales" (1963), and later was even more popular in his title role as "Inspector Gadget" (1983).
+Even during the Get Smart period he had been popular among children as the title voice of the animated Tennessee Tuxedo and His Tales (1963), and later was even more popular in his title role as Inspector Gadget (1983).

 Divorced again, he married a third time in 1977 (to Judy Luciano).
 During this period, Adams starred in and directed a number of commercials, winning a CLIO Award for directing.
 In 1980, he reluctantly returned to the Maxwell Smart character in a feature film, The Nude Bomb (1980), which he hated.
 He also brought the character briefly back to television in the 1989 TV movie Get Smart, Again!
-(1989) (TV).
+(1989).

-In 1985, he returned to series television in a Canadian sitcom, "Check It Out" (1985), in which he played the manager of a supermarket.
-The show was popular enough to run for three seasons on American TV, but it mainly provided a paycheck for Adams and a co-starring role for a pre-"NYPD Blue" (1993) Gordon Clapp.
+In 1985, he returned to series television in a Canadian sitcom, Check It Out (1985), in which he played the manager of a supermarket.
+The show was popular enough to run for three seasons on American TV, but it mainly provided a paycheck for Adams and a co-starring role for a pre-NYPD Blue (1993) Gordon Clapp.

 In later years, he hoped for a chance at serious roles, of which he had done many in his early years in summer stock.
 But the opportunity never arrived.
-A role was actually written for him by his son-in-law Jim Beaver for the revived "Alfred Hitchcock Presents" (1985) in 1986, but the producers feared he could not subsume his comedic persona, and the role went to Martin Landau.
+A role was actually written for him by his son-in-law Jim Beaver for the revived Alfred Hitchcock Presents (1985) in 1986, but the producers feared he could not subsume his comedic persona, and the role went to Martin Landau.

 Instead, he returned to the role that had made him world famous, in a third revival of Maxwell Smart.
-The 1995 series version of "Get Smart" (1995) featured Adams as Smart, now promoted to Chief of the secret agency CONTROL.
+The 1995 series version of Get Smart (1995) featured Adams as Smart, now promoted to Chief of the secret agency CONTROL.
 Barbara Feldon also returned as his wife and colleague, but instead of the couple who had made television history, the show focused on the bumbling spy efforts of their son Zach Smart.
 Only seven episodes aired before the new show was cancelled.

 Adams spent the remainder of his career doing commercials and voice work, mostly in new Inspector Gadget productions.
 In 1999, he made a cameo voice appearance in the live-action Inspector Gadget (1999) feature film starring Matthew Broderick as Gadget.

 Like his brother, the late comic actor Dick Yarmy, Adams was an inveterate horse-player.
-His leisure time was largely spent either at racetracks or in card games at the Playboy Mansion, and with pals such as Hugh M. Hefner, James Caan, and Don Rickles.
+His leisure time was largely spent either at racetracks or in card games at the Playboy Mansion, and with pals such as Hugh Hefner, James Caan, and Don Rickles.
 Divorced for the third time, he lived alone in a luxury apartment in Century City.
 He was a devoted history buff, and was an amateur expert on the lives of Abraham Lincoln and Adolf Hitler.
 He was a talented poet and painter.